dsmorris412/Morris-portfolio/Final_Project_Morris.md

 # Method and Medium #
 A few paragraphs documenting how the project will be completed.
 Platform for the final project identified I plan to use Shorthand for my final project.
-The platform
+The platform will allow me to place my visualizations dynamically alongside text - e.g. scrolling through the life cycle of a piece of packaging.
+I will build many of my visualizations on flourish, taking advantage of the line graphs and map features within the program.